Project Area: Creation and testing of a screening instrument to detect autism in young children

 The Q-Chat (Quantitative Checklist for Autism in Toddlers) is a scale, where you can show behaviour to differing degrees (from very frequent to very infrequent), unlike the Chat, which was an all-or-none scoring system (you either pass or fail each item).

-The Q-Chat will be tested on 20,000 toddlers aged 18 to 30 months, to see if it meets the standards for a national screening instrument: correctly identifying at least 75 per cent of the actual cases in a population.
-Results will be available late in 2009.
+The Q-Chat was tested on 20,000 toddlers aged 18 to 30 months, to see if it met the standards for a national screening instrument: correctly identifying at least 75 per cent of the actual cases in a population.